a-shine/pm-for-startups/deck.md

 - You can only have two
 - For example you can focus on reducing cost and time, but you'll have to cut scope
+- The skill of effective project management is to navigate this balance
+- Make the correct trade-offs at the right time
+- And be willing to compromise when necessary - this is why objectives are so important (they help you to make decisions)

 --